 EAB was first noted in North America in 2002 in Detroit, Michigan and shortly thereafter in Windsor, Ontario.
 The invasive beetle has since spread to other areas in Ontario, Quebec and the United States.

 EAB was first detected in Cornwall and the United Counties of SD&G in June 2013.EAB does not pose a risk to human health.

-The City of Cornwall has begun to prepare for the arrival of the emerald ash borer in the community.
-Parks and Recreation staff is monitoring the situation closely while also working to raise awareness about the threat posed by this invasive species.
+The City of Cornwall has been preparing for the arrival of the emerald ash borer in the community.
+Parks and Recreation staff have been monitoring the situation closely while also working to raise awareness about the threat posed by this invasive species.

 At the City Council meeting of March 24th, 2014, City Council passed a motion to adopt an "active management" plan to deal with the EAB threat to ash trees on City-owned property, including streets, parks and other public spaces.

 Under this management strategy, the City will undertake a more active approach to the EAB infestation by removing dead ash trees, re-planting on a 1:1 ratio with a different specie and adding the pre-emptive removal of ash trees in order to spread the cost of removal over 15 years.

 This management plan also introduces the biannual treatment of existing mature ash trees that are in good condition and are greater or equal to 30 cm diameter at breast height (DBH) in order to maintain some of the City's tree canopy until the new plantings are large enough to provide all of the benefits that mature trees provide to the environment.
 The selected trees are injected with TreeAzin ( azadirachtin) every two years.

 Good condition refers to the following criteria: